Little appetite for Manchin permitting bill in congressional lame-duck session - NewsBreak

 But given the packed agenda — funding the government, authorizing annual military spending, perhaps raising the debt ceiling, and passing a bill to clarify how the Electoral College works — Democrats may prefer to stick to items they agree on, Hartl said.

-The post Little appetite for Manchin permitting bill in congressional lame-duck session appeared first on New Jersey Monitor .
+The post Little appetite for Manchin permitting bill in congressional lame-duck session appeared first on Arkansas Advocate .